Undergraduate Program

 2. The applicant must have passed a recognized test/examination to determine whether he/she possesses academic ability equivalent or superior to that obtained from a 12-year curriculum in a foreign country’s education system and will be at least 18 years old by September 30.
 Applicants who fall under eligibility category 2 must submit scores from one of the standardized or national examinations.

 3. Applicants who do not fall under any of the eligibility provisions in 1 to 2 and will be at least 18 years by September 30 must go through an individual review process.
-Please contact the Admissions Office before November 10.
+Please contact the Admissions Office before November 4th.

 After creating your account, you will be asked to input your personal information and academic background into the Online Admission System.
 You also need to upload soft copies of most of the supporting documents onto the system in order to complete the online application.
-However, you still need to submit originals or certified true copies of some required documents if you pass the primary sceening (see Step 4).

 Once you complete your online application, you are required to pay a non-refundable application fee (5,000 JPY) via the online admission system using PayPal, Flywire or Domestic Bank Transfer (for those who currently live in Japan).
 Note that if you choose to pay through bank transfer, it will take longer to confirm your payment and issue the application number.
-After you complete your payment, an application number will be given to you and you can check your application status by logging into the Online Admissions System.

-You will be considered an applicant only after the application fee is paid.
+After you complete your online application, the Admissions Office (AO) will begin reviewing the documents you submitted both through the system and by post.
+Note that you will be considered an applicant only after the application fee is paid.
 Upon confirmation of your payment, the Admissions Office will check your application documents and contact you regarding any missing documents through the online application system.

 Postal Address:

-Admissions Office, G30 International Program, Nagoya University
+Admissions Office, G30 International Program

 Furo-cho, Chikusa-ku, Nagoya 464-8601 Japan